ACHIEVEMENTS AS COUNCILOR AND PRIORITIES FOR ACTION

 People move to Amherst seeking small-town charm, open-spaces, excellent schools and cultural events that would be rare in a town of our size without our colleges and university.
 To expand the town’s commercial tax base and nurture its cultural vitality, new development has to be physically attractive; it has to draw people to down-town and village centers; it has to include public spaces and sidewalks wide enough to meet and walk; and it has to support new businesses while sustaining existing ones in town.

-Realizing these goals requires paying attention to the designs and scale of new developments, and the impact of more intense development on other municipal services.
+Realizing these goals requires paying attention to the designs and scale of developments, and the impact of more intense development on other municipal services.
 Parking clearly needs to be a top priority.
 It is a lifeline for our downtown businesses and community.

 Affordable Housing: The growth of the UMass student population without similarly rapid growth of housing on campus has resulted in a loss of affordable homes in neighborhoods for families and longer-term residents.
 Despite rapid growth of new apartment buildings, the high rents charged per bed, have put the apartments beyond the reach of moderate and lower-income workers and families.

 Zoning changes have the potential to reshape Amherst with long-lived impacts.
 Proceeding with caution is essential to devise positive development strategies and work with local businesses to ensure that economic development adds to the economic, cultural, and social life of Amherst and provides affordable housing.
+The net gain will require making explicit the cost of additional parking and cost of town services (water, roads, sidewalks, fire/police) so that developers share in these costs.

 QUALITY OF LIFE